chtoucas/Narvalo.NET/docs/issues.md

 - [High] `make.ps1` fails sometimes for weird reasons (most of the time it works perfectly):
-  * Xunit cannot find localized resources (should be fixed).
+  * Xunit cannot find localized resources (should be fixed now).
   * There seems to be a problem with the new MSBuild when we have VS opened and it is running at the same time:
 ```